KhoaNguyenDucAnh/MM-Det/README.md

 --data-root $RECONSTRUCTION_DATASET_ROOT \
 --cache-mm \
 --mm-root $MM_REPRESENTATION_ROOT\
-# when sample-size > 0, only [sample-size] videos are evaluated for each dataset.
+# when sample-size > 0, only [sample-size] videos are evaluated for each dataset for pattial evaluation.
 --sample-size -1
 ```

 Since the entire evaluation is time-costing, `sample-size` can be specified (e.g., 1,000) to reduce time by conducting inference only on limited (1,000) videos.
 To finish the entire evaluation, please set `sample-size` as `-1`.

 ## Training